GitauHarrison/notes/web_development_overview.md

 Among many others.

-My goal in the subsequent sections is to help you learn full-stack web development primarily with Python and Flask.
+My goal in the subsequent sections is to help you learn full-stack web development primarily using Python and Flask.
 With full-stack I mean you are familiar and very much capable of building both the front-end and the back-end of a web application.

 ### Getting Started